Evabbg/Git/README.md

 - `git add`: Adds changes to the staging area in preparation for committing them to the repository.
     - `git add .` : add all the changes
     - `git add README.md` : only add changes in README.md
-- `git commit -m "test" -m "test"`: Commits changes to the repository, creating a new snapshot of the project's state. m describes this commit.
+- `git commit -m "description" -m "description"`: Commits changes to the repository, creating a new snapshot of the project's state. m describes this commit.
+- `git commit -am "description" -m "description`:
 - `git push origin main`: Pushes committed changes in "main" branch to a remote repository, typically hosted on a service like GitHub or Bitbucket.
 - `git pull`: Pulls changes from a remote repository and merges them into the current branch.
 - `git branch`: Lists all local branches in the repository.